 A field check is an on-site validation of a meter to determine drift and assure accuracy.
-All flow meters and continuous methane analyzers must be field checked for calibration accuracy by a third-party technician22 with the percent drift documented, using either a portable instrument (such as a pitot tube) or manufacturer specified guidance.
+All flow meters and continuous methane analyzers must be field checked for calibration accuracy by a third-party technician23 with the percent drift documented, using either a portable instrument (such as a pitot tube) or manufacturer specified guidance.
 A third-party technician is defined as an entity with no material interest in the project, and their only role in the project is to conduct the field check.
 Services may be provided by the manufacturer, a manufacturer recommended servicer, or an ISO 17025 accredited laboratory or technician.
-All flow meter, continuous methane analyzer, and portable methane analyzer field checks and calibrations must have "as found" and "as left" conditions23 documented and percent drift calculated and recorded.
-The percent drift must be assessed relative to the expected reading rather than the full scale reading of the device.
+A verification body may conduct a third-party field check, given that the verification body is not the entity providing verification services for the relevant reporting period and all field checks are disclosed in subsequent conflict of interest evaluations.
+For example, verification body A conducts the field check for the first reporting period, the project must hire a different verification body to conduct verification services for that reporting period.
+Then verification body A conducts the second reporting period, they must disclose field check services when submitting the notification of verification activities and conflict of interest evaluation.